Case-esaC/iDrug/README.md

 ## iDrug: Integration of drug repositioning and drug-target prediction via cross-network embedding
 iDrug is a computational pipeline to jointly predict novel drug-disease and drug-target interactions from heterogeneous network. iDrug adpot cross-network embedding to learn  low-dimensional feature space for drugs, targets, and diseases in the heterogeneous network.

-### Quick start
-We provide an example script to run experiments on our dataset:

-- Run `main.m`: predict drug-disease interactions, and evaluate the results with cross-validation.